-Service tax is a tax levied by the government on the services rendered by service providers which is borne by customers who receive this service.
+Service tax is a tax levied by the government on the services rendered by service providers which is borne by customers who receive this service and it comes under indirect tax category.
 The service provider has to pay the government the service tax, but the service recipient is the one who actually pays for it.
 Service tax came into existence in 1994.
-The rate of service tax charged right now is 14%.
+The rate of service tax charged right now is 15%.
 Service tax comes with its own rules and regulations.
 Given below is a detailed explanation about service tax rules.

 - Rule 1: Rule 1 basically defines the service tax rules